 What is a chemical pregnancy?

-If you are a woman who is striving to get pregnant, there’s nothing that will try your patience more than implantation bleeding.
-While you may be eager to see the double lines on a positive pregnancy test, it’s probably best that hold off until you’ve missed your period.
+While you may be eager to see the double lines on a positive pregnancy test, it’s probably best to hold off until you’ve missed your period.
 Get to know your menstrual cycle and stock up on home pregnancy tests.